Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Related Work

 In previous work~\cite{ReissnerCDRA17}, we translate both the event log and the process model into automata structures.
 Then, we use an $A^*$ algorithm to compute minimal distance trace alignments by bi-simulating each trace of the event log on both automata structures allowing for asynchronous moves, i.e.\ the edit operations.
 This approach utilizes the structure of the automata to define prefix and suffix memoization tables in order to avoid re-computing partial alignments for common trace prefixes and suffixes.
 This approach was shown to outperform~\cite{AdriansyahDA11, Adriansyah14} on some real-life and synthetic datasets.
 We also retain this technique as a baseline approach for the evaluation section.

 De Leoni et al.~\cite{leoni2017} translate the trace alignment problem into an automated planning problem.
 Their argument is that a standard automated planner provides a more standardized implementation and more configuration possibilities from the route planning domain.
 Depending on the planner implementation, this approach can either provide optimal or approximate solutions.
 In their evaluation, De Leoni et al. showed that their approach can outperform~\cite{AdriansyahDA11} only on very large process models.
-Subsequently, \cite{BVD-Alignment} empirically showed that trace alignment techniques based on the A* heuristics outperform the technique of De Leoni et al. in the general case.
-Accordingly, in this article we do not retain the technique by De Leoni et al. as a baseline.
+Subsequently, \cite{BVD-Alignment} empirically showed that trace alignment techniques based on the $A^*$ heuristics outperform the technique of De Leoni et al. in the general case.
+Thus, in this article we do not retain the technique by De Leoni et al. as a baseline.

 In the above approaches, each trace is aligned to the process model separately.
 An alternative approach, explored in~\cite{GarciaL17}, is to align the entire log against the process model, rather than aligning each trace separately.
 Concretely, this approach transforms both the event log and the process model into \emph{event structures}~\cite{NielsenPW1981}.
 It then computes a synchronized product of these two event structures.
 Based on this product, a set of natural-language statements are derived, which characterize all behavioral relations between activities captured in the model but not observed in the log and vice-versa.
 The emphasis of this \emph{behavioral alignment} is on the completeness and interpretability of the set of difference statements that it produces.
 As shown in~\cite{GarciaL17}, the technique is less scalable than that of~\cite{AdriansyahDA11, Adriansyah14}, in part due to the complexity of the algorithms used to derive an event structure from a process model.
 Since the emphasis of the present article is on scalability, we do not retain~\cite{GarciaL17} as a baseline.
-On the other hand, the technique proposed in this article computes as output the same data structure as~\cite{GarciaL17} -- a so-called Partially Synchronised Product (PSP).
-Hence, the output of the technique proposed in this article can be used to derive the same natural-language difference statements produced by the approach in~\cite{GarciaL17}.
+On the other hand, the technique proposed in this article outputs the same data structure as~\cite{GarciaL17} -- a so-called Partially Synchronised Product (PSP).
+Hence, the output of this paper's technique can be used to derive the same natural-language difference statements produced by~\cite{GarciaL17}.